Sjord/Sjord.github.io/_posts/2016-06-09-clearing-memory-in-python.md

 ## Conclusion

 There is no good way to read, use and clear a string in Python.
-Using bytearray works, but makes it hard to use.
-Using `SecureString` works, but may also clear other strings within the program.
+Using bytearray works, but it is hard to use a bytearray for anything without converting it to a string.
+Using `SecureString` works, but may also clear other strings within the program because of string interning.